 If your child

-struggles with writing, it’s important to find new and exciting ways to encourage her to write.
-Here are some creative strategies to try.
+, it’s important to find new and fun ways to encourage the skill.
+Here are some creative strategies you can try.

 Writing isn’t just about telling stories or reporting on books.
-There are many ways your child can use words, including trying to convince others to agree with her.
-You can help her practice this type of writing by letting her argue with you—in writing!
+There are many ways your child can use words, including trying to convince others to agree with a particular issue or opinion.
+It helps to let kids practice this type of writing by letting them argue with you — in writing!

 Choose a topic you don’t agree on, such as allowance or

-bedtime.
+.
 Have your child write you a letter trying to convince you to change your mind.
 The catch?
-She has to use facts, quotes and logic to back up her argument.
+Your child has to use facts, quotes, and logic to back up the argument.

 2. Play a game with pictures.